Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 After (conditional) admission

-After you have been (conditionally) accepted to the Master’s programme and we have sent you the letter of (conditional) acceptance, you will receive an Accept Offer sent to you by MyInfo.
+After you have been (conditionally) accepted to the Master’s programme and we have sent you the letter of (conditional) acceptance, you will receive an email with the official offer.
 Please follow the instructions and confirm this Accept Offer.
 We will only continue to further process your application, including your housing and possibly visa application, after you have confirmed our Accept Offer.

 • If you have been (conditionally) admitted to our Master's programme, we need to verify your previous education.
 This means that we have to check whether you have successfully completed your Bachelor’s programme.
 Verification is done based on the records provided by DUO.